 KPI Category #1: Inbound Workflows

-Inbound or receiving workflow KPIs measure how well a warehouse processes and sorts incoming inventory shipments.
-These performance metrics include overall dock-to-stock time, labor productivity per worker, and average time to put away inventory.
+Inbound kpi warehouse or receiving workflow 3PL KPIs measure how well a warehouse processes and sorts incoming inventory shipments.
+These performance metrics include overall dock-to-stock time, labor productivity per worker, and average time to put away inventory accuracy.
 Dock-to-stock time is the total average time it takes from when a 3PL unloads a truck’s inventory to inspecting/verifying it to putting it away at its proper warehouse location.
 Labor productivity measures how many tasks and types of jobs a warehouse worker completes over a specified time period (i.e., per hour, per day, etc.).
 Why is this important?
 By measuring labor productivity and tracking dock-to-stock time, warehouse managers can determine areas for improving operational efficiency in the receiving process, recognize top-performing employees, and prevent labor shortages.
 Leveraging a warehouse management system (WMS) with tools like SmartScan mobile barcode scanning help automate put away processes and ensure accuracy in receiving and put-away jobs.

 KPI Category #2: Inventory Management

 A second important key performance category is inventory management – which includes storage utilization, inventory movement and aging, and storage billing.
 Storage utilization represents how much total space a 3PL uses for specific customers or SKUs, usually expressed as a percentage.
-Monitoring utilization can give a warehouse owner complete visibility into their capacity to prioritize putting away top-selling shipments first and to avoid space shortages.
+Monitoring utilization can give warehouse owners complete visibility into their capacity to prioritize putting away top-selling shipments first and to avoid space shortages.
 Inventory management and aging is essential to track to determine which items have high turnover and help staff know when to discard expired products.
-WMS technology, like 3PL Warehouse Manager, provide interactive inventory reporting tools that help warehouses generate reports by SKU, location, and other attributes to empower staff to make data-driven decisions.
+WMS technology, like 3PL Warehouse Manager, provides interactive inventory reporting tools that help warehouses generate reports by SKU, location, and other attributes to empower staff to make data-driven decisions.
 Last, recurring storage fees can be a pain to manually track in Excel or transfer from paper-based methods to an ERP system like QuickBooks.
 Imagine how much time it can save a warehouse when they automate invoice management via billing automation.
 The impact of this technology will reduce the time it takes warehouse staff to generate, send, and collect invoices from customers, capturing more revenue.

 KPI Category #3: Outbound Workflows